randyrossi/vicii-kawari/README.md

 ## What are the installation options?

-### Mod-less Composite

-In this configuration, a composite encoder board is plugged into the video output port of the VICII-Kawari.
-This feeds LUMA and CHROMA signals back into the motherboard.
-No modifications to the machine are necessary in this configuration.
-Video out is taken from the normal output jack and the RF modulator is still necessary.

 ### Simple mod Composite

-In this configuration, the same composite encoder is plugged into the video output port.
+In this configuration, a composite encoder board is plugged into the video output port.
 The wire leading to the RF output jack is disconnected from the modulator.
 A wire carrying the composite signal from the composite encoder board is then soldered to what used to be the RF output jack.
 In this configuration, no video signals will reach the C64's video port.

 ### VGA + RF Modulator Removal

 In this configuration, the RF modulator is removed.
 A VGA adapter board is plugged into the VICII-Kawari's video output port.
 The hole previously used for RF out is used for a VGA cable connected to the VGA board.
 No video signals will be present at the C64's video port.

+NOTE: You can get away without removing the RF modulator but then you will have the challenge of getting the VGA cable out of a closed machine.
+I don't recommend drilling holes but this is an option.
+Another option is to fish the cable out the user port opening, if you don't plan on using any user port cartridges.

 ### HDMI + RF Modulator Removal

 In this configuration, the RF modulator is removed.
 An HDMI adapter board is plugged into the VICII-Kawari's video output port.
 The hole previously used for RF out is used for a HDMI cable connected to the HDMI board.
 No video signals will be present at the C64's video port.

+NOTE: You can get away without removing the RF modulator but then you will have the challenge of getting the HDMI cable out of a closed machine.
+I don't recommend drilling holes but this is an option.
+Another option is to fish the cable out the user port opening, if you don't plan on using any user port cartridges.

+### Is there a mod-less option?

+A mod-less composite option is thoeretically possible but has not yet been attempted.
+In this configuration, a composite encoder board is plugged into the video output port of the VICII-Kawari.
+This board would generate the required LUMA/CHROMA signals to be fed back into the motherboard.
+No modifications to the machine would be necessary in this configuration.
+Video out would be taken from the normal output jack and the RF modulator would still be necessary.

+As stated above, this option is theoretically possible but no such adapter board has been created.
+There are some technical challenges to overcome.
+The voltage levels for LUMA/CHROMA signals going back into the motherboard would have to match what the RF modulator circuits are expecting.
+Also, it's not clear whether NTSC / PAL signals would be compatible with one or the other type of RF modulator.